fmcwradar/Microwave_Imaging/README.md

 The actual preparation of the radar data is done in `Radar_Evaluation_Modul.py`.
 This file contains the class 'radar_measurement_evaluation'.

 ## Documentation
-All the signal processing steps that are implemented can be found in the `.pdf` file 'Flow-Chart'.
+All the signal processing steps that are implemented can be found in the `.pdf` file 'Flow_Chart_Comparison'.

 ## What else?
 If you have any comments feel free to write me an e-mail to m.maier@tu-braunschweig.de.